 16.15 An owner will generally be compensated for the cost of seeking and acquiring alternative property which, as a general rule, will only extend to comparable property.
 However, there are exceptions whereby increased costs will be compensated, such as where an owner is forced to buy in a rapidly rising market, or only more expensive premises are available.
 It is open to the landowner to argue that he would not have incurred such costs were it not for the acquisition.
 The test is what is reasonable in the circumstances.
-534 Such costs would include interest payable on loans sought to attain new premises.
-535
+Such costs would include interest payable on loans sought to attain new premises.
+Such costs would include interest payable on loans sought to attain new premises.

-531 Dublin Corporation v Underwood [1997] 1 IR 69.
+525 Dublin Corporation v Underwood [1997] 1 IR 69.

-533 Ibia
+527 Ibia